 - Leaving urine in your bladder while urinating

-How to Tell if You Suffer from an Overactive Bladder
+How to Tell if You Suffer from OAB

 As you age, you are likely to develop bladder issues.
-One of the most common bladder issues is an overactive bladder.
-If you have a frequent and sudden urge to urinate during the day and night, making it difficult to control and leading to incontinence (loss of control and unintentional loss of urine), you may have an overactive bladder.
+One of the most common bladder issues is OAB.
+If you have a frequent and sudden urge to urinate during the day and night, making it difficult to control and leading to incontinence (loss of control and unintentional loss of urine), you may have OAB.

-While you may believe you have an overactive bladder based on your symptoms, you will need to consult with a urologist to get an OAB diagnosis.
+While you may believe you have OAB based on your symptoms, you will need to consult with a urologist to get an OAB diagnosis.
 Other diseases and conditions, including diabetes, cancer, and an enlarged prostate also cause bladder issues.
 Having these potential causes ruled out will help ease your mind and allow you to find the right treatment.